benderdave/gridfontmaker/README.md

 Gridfonts are stripped-down fonts designed under extreme constraints.
-The 26 lowercase English letters make up a complete gridfont &mdash no capitals, punctuation, or numerals &mdash and each is created on a 3x7 grid of anchors.
+The 26 lowercase English letters make up a complete gridfont &mdash; no capitals, punctuation, or numerals &mdash;
+and each is created on a 3x7 grid of anchors.
 Only neighboring anchors can be connected (diagonals are allowed), and each stroke is a simple line, without decorations or variations in thickness.